It is a life-threatening complication of pregnancy that is generally considered a variant of preeclampsia.

 - Changes in vision

-The early recognition of the HELLP syndrome begins with a close look at the history, vital signs and findings of the physical examination.
+The early recognition of the HELLP syndrome begins with a close look at the history, vital signs, and physical examination findings.

 Intravenous fluids should be administered with caution.
-Patients with HELLP syndrome may be overloaded with volume and present edema, but in fact they are depleted intravascularly.
+Patients with HELLP syndrome may be overloaded with volume and present edema, but they are depleted intravascularly.

 The generalized findings may include the following: